How Can I Apply to be an SI Leader?

 Yes, you can apply to be an SI Leader for the upcoming semester if you are still enrolled in the course.
-If your final grade has not been determined by the time you apply, please have your current instructor complete the Current Grade Form (.doc or .pdf).
+If your final grade has not been determined by the time you apply, please have your current instructor complete the Current Grade Form (.pdf).
 This form will be used to guage your current progress in the course.
 If you are offered a future SI Leader position prior to completion of the course, your offer will be conditional until your final grade in the course can be verified.

 Can I be a Leader for a course while I am enrolled as a student in the course?

 Can I apply to be a Leader for a course that I have tested out of, or a course that I will not take at TCC?

 For some courses, we will consider you as a candidate for a course you will not take at TCC, if you have already completed related, higher-level coursework.
 Some examples:

 - An applicant who has completed MATH 173 (or higher calculus courses) can still be considered for MATH 270.

 - An applicant who has completed CHEM 121 (or higher general Chemistry courses) can still be considered for CHEM 1.